-“First, management should structure the organization in a way that provides its salespeople with access to the resources they need to perform their jobs efficiently and effectively.”
+They stressed that “First, management should structure the organization in a way that provides its salespeople with access to the resources they need to perform their jobs efficiently and effectively.”

 Then, recruit and hire to staff your sales organization.
-Once you complete these two key tasks, you can enable the sales force by continuously improving the capability of training and coaching sales’ skills and knowledge, assessing sales performance and equipping with right tools.
-Jordan and Vazzana also highlighted coach, training and onboarding, but they underline the importance of structuring your organizations in a way that it’s easy for sales team to access internal resources or support customers on the ground.
+Once you complete these two key tasks, you can enable the sales force by continuously improving the capability of training and coaching sales’ skills and knowledge, assessing sales performance and equipping with the right tools.
+Jordan and Vazzana also highlighted coach, training, and onboarding, but they underline the importance of structuring your organizations in a way that it’s easy for a sales team to access internal resources or support customers on the ground.

 Hubspot’s sales enablement definition dialed up in technology and process.

 “Sales enablement is the technology, process, and content that empower sales teams to sell efficiently at a higher velocity.”

 In summary, there are six common elements in these definitions:

 At the end of the day, it’s all about making the sales team efficient and effective so that they can close sales.

 Through the lenses of a marketer, I believe that sales enablement is:

 Deliver a positive customer experience by equipping sales with knowledge, skills, processes and digital tools through cross-functional collaboration to increase sales velocity and productivity.

 Most definitions I shared above focus on supporting sales and facilitating the purchase process.
 They are written as one internal team (marketing) supporting another internal team (sales).
 In a digital-first, transparent marketing environment, it’s crucial to deliver a positive and consistent customer-experience both online and offline.